kevinburke/old-county-road/README.md

 This is a starter pack for doing web development with Go:

-- Rendering templates,
+- Rendering templates
-- Regex matching incoming routes.
+- Regex matching incoming routes
 - Logging incoming requests
 - Serving static content
 - Watching/restarting the server after changes.
+- Loading configuration from a YAML file.

 Feel free to adapt as you see fit.